edmund-huber/organic/README.md

     return 'optionally: %s' % opt
 ```

-to make a link , say to another page /z with some arguments ,
+to make a link, say to another page /z with some arguments,

 ```python
 from helpers import optional_args, make_rel_link